alexanderkohzm/profileprint-takehome/README.md

 - if you type into confirm password first and then password, the password does not match error message persists even though the password and confirm password match

+Nitpick:

+- I notice that a user is able click on register even if the form is not valid (an error notification pops up).
+I think it'll make more sense visually to disable the register button until the form is valid

 ## Steps

 ### Install Gauge